-Cheap Car Insurance for College Grads
+Cheap Car Insurance for College Students and Recent Grads

 College grads can combine car insurance and other policies

-Not many college grads run out and buy a new car after their commencement ceremony.
-Some of them get a new car from mom and dad, but not many.
-If your college grad plans on driving their current car for a few years more, take a closer look at the coverage levels for their new policy.
+Not many college grads run out and buy a new car immediately after commencement.
+Some get a new car from mom and dad, but not many.
+If you plan on driving your current car for a few years more, take a closer look at the coverage levels.
 If the car has a few scratches and dings, it might be worth raising the deductible or dropping comprehensive coverage.